Track down free San Diego County public records today using this streamlined resource.

 To find similar reports in other cities throughout San Diego County, individuals can type “[city name] criminal records” into a search engine and browse for relevant results or custodian contact information.

-View Criminal Records via California State Resources
+View Criminal Records via State Resources in California

 Beyond the county criminal history reports, California residents can also look up their own state criminal record but searchers are unable to look up someone’s criminal record unless they are the subject of the report.